The TTL and ORIGIN directives in the zone file

 $ORIGIN

-- If you use an FQDN name, DNS uses the name as it is.
+- If you use an FQDN name, DNS uses it as it is.

 - If you use a relative name, DNS uses the $ORIGIN directive's value to convert it into the FQDN name.